synyx/buchungsstreber/CONTRIBUTING.md

 ### Documentation

 The documentation is always in need of help.
-Whether you are fixing typos or wordings or create new documents on how to use the `buchuchungsstreber`, everything is welcome.
+Whether you are fixing typos or wordings or create new documents on how to use the `buchungsstreber`, everything is welcome.

 ### Code